 The 16th Street Mall is a pedestrian thoroughfare clustered with cafes, shops and restaurants.
 At the quieter end, bibliophiles will find their sweet spot at the Tattered Cover, Denver’s beloved independent bookstore.
 The spacious digs are bursting with old and new titles.
 Enjoy the excellent selection of Western folklore and literature, the on-site café and nonstop free literary events.
 If your legs get tired hop on the natural gas powered free shuttle bus, the only vehicles allowed on this street.

-The Hampton Inn & Suites Denver Downtown-Convention Center is the antithesis of the cookie-cutter experience you’d expect from a chain hotel.
+Or head to the Hampton Inn & Suites Denver Downtown-Convention Center which, is the antithesis of the cookie-cutter experience you’d expect from a chain hotel.
 Enter the sleek lobby where the large windows allow natural light to pour in and perfectly accentuate the gallery-inspired artwork.
 The effervescent manager, Sean, seems genuinely happy that you’ve arrived.
 He has an encyclopedic knowledge of Denver, which he generously shares.
 Guest rooms are decorated in an urban color palate of black, grey and steel, blending edgy with functionality.
 Buffet breakfast and Wi-Fi are included.
 The location is super central.

 With its frontier roots, you might peg Denver as car town.
 In recent years, it has semi-surrendered its car culture for more community-conscious forms of mobility.
 Public transportation, including a free downtown bus, suits this forward-thinking town, and money is being poured into enlarging and improving the mass transit network.
 Miles of new commuter light-rail tracks and bus lines are being added to the cityscape.
 It’s an ambitious plan that seeks to transform Denver into the West’s most advanced transit city.
 While its love affair with the car is far from finished, light-rail ridership is on the upswing.